uyuni-project/sumaform/README_ADVANCED.md

 Note that proxy chains (proxies of proxies) also work as expected.
 You can find a list of customizable variables for the `suse_manager_proxy` module in `modules/libvirt/suse_manager_proxy/variables.tf`.

-## Proxy as a minion

-System prepared by `proxy` module is by default registered as a salt minion.
-In some usecases this may not be desirable.
-You can switch off salt minion registration by setting `minion` flag to `false`:
+Note that systems prepared by this module are by default registered as a Salt minions.
+If this is not desired you can switch off Salt minion registration by setting the `minion` flag to `false`:

 ```hcl
 module "proxy" {